• Skip to primary navigation

 Rio Celeste waterfall - 10 days in Costa Rica

-Top tips for Rio Celeste: This area tends to rain more.
+This area tends to rain more.
 Bring a waterproof rain jacket and waterproof backpack, especially if you have cameras.
-You can rent rain boots for $5 USD at the entrance or wear shorts and hiking sandals/waterproof hiking shoes because this area gets very muddy when it rains.

-Today you will visit one of the tallest waterfalls in Costa Rica, Catarata del Toro.
+On day 5 of your 10 days in Costa Rica, you will visit one of the tallest waterfalls in Costa Rica, Catarata del Toro.
 Standing at an astonishing 270 feet (82 meters) in an extinct volcano crater, it’s also one of the most unique.
-It sits in a private reserved owned by a Dutch and Costa Rican couple tucked away in a mountainous, unexplored area of the Central Valley.

 10 days in Costa Rica - Catarata del toro